gdarruda/gdarruda.github.io/_drafts/2025-02-02-indexando-csv.md

 > Learn just enough abot the internals of the tools you are using, so that you have a reasonable mental model of what's going on there.
 You don't need to be able to, like, modify of the Kafka yourself, but I think having just enough of an idea of the internals that [...] if the the performance goes bad, you have a way of visualizing in your head what's going on. [...].
 It's incredibly valuable to just have a bit of a mental model and not just treat it as a black box.

 Uma das primeiras vezes, que entendi o valor de construir esses modelo mentais, foi quando aprendi sobre índices de banco de dados.
-Passei a entender melhor o [plano de execução](https://en.wikipedia.org/wiki/Query_plan), consegui otimizar consultas que outras pessoas não conseguiam.
+Passei a entender melhor o [plano de execução](https://en.wikipedia.org/wiki/Query_plan), quando a criação de um índice fazia sentido e otimizei consultas que outras pessoas não estavam conseguindo.

 A solução mais comum para índices são as [árvores B](https://www.youtube.com/shorts/Ah_LMYqd2CE), esse tipo de estrutura é utilizada por diversos tipos de banco de dados: desde o SQLite, passando pelo Oracle Database e até mesmo em soluções distribuídas como o Dynamo DB.